pritongmanok/ecblogexam/README.md

        "requestBody": "$util.escapeJavaScript($input.json('$'))"
     }
 g.
 Click Save.
 h.
-Refer to document xxxx for configuring the other 7 resources and the
+Refer to document docs/AWS API Gateway Configuration.docx for configuring the other 7 resources and the
     lambdas associated with them.
-                                                                                                                                                   "pathParam.blogEntryId": "$input.params('blogEntryId')",
-                                                                                                                                                                        "requestBody": "$util.escapeJavaScript($input.json('$'))"
-                                                                                                                                                                     }

 </pre>